 1. Trying to Deal With Multiple Offers

-In this frenzied market, anyone who lists their home will likely receive several or even dozens of offers in a relatively short time frame.
+In this sellers market, anyone who lists their home will likely receive several or even dozens of offers in a relatively short time frame.
 Home offers are very complex and involve a lot of factors that most people would find extremely confusing and time-consuming to read through.
 When you go into the home selling process alone, you’ll have to sift through multiple offers, respond to each, and try to figure out how to choose the best one for you.

 2. Showings Could be a Nightmare

 This is where an agent comes in.
 Listing agents are able to balance all of the complex scheduling that comes with showing a home.
 They will get as many people as possible to see the house, while still building it around your daily schedule and needs.
+Plus, agents have tools to help manage showings that simply aren’t available to homeowners.

 3. Not Knowing How to Properly List a House